Wave to Earth

-Wave to Earth (stylized in all lowercase) is a South Korean indie rock band that consists of lead vocalist and guitarist Kim Daniel, drummer Shin Donggyu, and bassist Cha Soonjong.
-Since their formation in 2019, they have released two studio albums, 0.1 Flaws and All in 2023 and Play with Earth!
+Wave to Earth (stylized in all lowercase) is a South Korean indie rock band that consists of lead vocalist and guitarist Daniel Kim, drummer Dong Q, and bassist John Cha.
+Since their formation in 2019, they have released one studio album, 0.1 Flaws and All. in 2023 and their third extended play Play with Earth!
 0.03 in 2024.

 History

-Wave to Earth was formed when Kim Daniel and Shin Dongkyu were in middle school.
+Wave to Earth was formed when Daniel Kim and Dong Q were in middle school.
 They said they formed a band with the ambition of "showing music that makes a new wave."
-They debuted with the single "Wave" on August 23, 2019, with a new member Cha Soonjong.
-While the three of them are the official members, the session members also include Jo Jung-geun (keyboard), Jeon-min (saxophone), and Hong Seung-gi, an artwork member.
+They debuted with the single "Wave" on August 23, 2019, with a new member John Cha.
+While the three of them are the official members, other regular partners of the band include member Jeon Min (saxophone), and Hong Seungki, in charge of the band's artwork.
 The band's unique sound, blending soft indie rock with jazz influences, has garnered an international fanbase, particularly through streaming platforms, marking them as a standout in South Korea's indie scene.
-They released two EPs in January 2020: Wave 0.01 and Summer Flows 0.02.
-They signed with Wavy, the label where Colde is the owner, in 2021.
+They released two EPs in January 2020: Wave 0.01 and Summer flows 0.02.
+They signed with WAVY, the label where Colde is the owner, in 2021.
 They had a live performance with La Poem on Naver Onstage.
 In 2023, they released their first studio album, 0.1 Flaws and All.
+Following the release of 0.1 Flaws and All., the band released a documentary on the process of creating their new album on their YouTube channel.
+The band did a studio lock-in and completely lived with each other while creating the album, having fun during the day and working through the night.
+Daniel describes the memories as fun, fulfilling and challenging.
+Daniel Kim described the album's A-side as centered on love and happiness, not romantic love, but affection for his band-mates, friends, and family, and an appreciation of the time spent with them.
+The B side takes a darker twist on love, taking on themes of heartbreak and desire.
 They were included in the lineup of South Korean rock festivals, including the Seoul Jazz Festival and Pentaport Rock Festival, and The Other Festival in Indonesia.

 Wave to Earth recently completed a sold-out North American tour in September 2023.
-On September 6, 2024, they released their latest studio album entitled Play with Earth!
+On September 6, 2024, they released their studio album entitled Play with Earth!
 0.03.
+On August 6th 2026, the band released their latest album, bad pieces.